rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 `magic` returns a list of elements of type `b`.
 But it has to work for all types `b` that users of `magic` will ever pass in, without exceptions.

-Hence `magic` can't just conjure up a value of type `b` out of thin-air; say if we had specialized `b` to be `Int`, then we would have known everything about it, namely its constructors, and thus we could have simply returned `0` (or any other integer).
-However, by parameterizing for all types `b` we have made a strong statement: it has to work **for all** types `b`, and therefore we are not allowed to make assumptions about the capabilities of `b`'.
+Hence `magic` can't just conjure up a value of type `b` out of thin-air.
+Say, if we had specialized `b` to be `Int`, then we would have known everything about it, namely its constructors, and thus we could have simply returned `0` (or any other integer).
+However, by parameterizing for all types `b` we have made a strong statement: it has to work **for all** types `b`, and therefore we are not allowed to make assumptions about the capabilities of `b`.

 The only way to produce a value of type `b` is by applying the function `a -> b` that we have received as an argument.
-To apply the function `a -> b`, we first need a value of type `a`, which again has to work for all types `a`, and thus we cannot produce values of type `a`.
+And to apply the function `a -> b`, we first need a value of type `a`, which again has to work for all types `a`, and thus we cannot produce values of type `a`.

-Fortunately, we have a list of elements of type `a` and we know everything that has to be known about lists, namely how to traverse it through recursion.
-Therefore we can traverse the list of elements of type `a`, feeding each element into `a -> b`, and collecting the resulting `b`s into a list.
-That is our return value.
+Fortunately, we have a list of elements of type `a` and we know everything that is to be known about lists, namely how to traverse it through recursion.
+Therefore we can traverse the list of elements of type `a`, feeding each element into `a -> b`, and collecting the resulting `b`s into a list, which we then return.

 The central part is: